Children with special educational needs and/or disability

 The information on these pages has been put together to enable parents who have a child with disabilities and/or special needs to find the information they are looking for in one place.

 There is information on a wide range of subjects and organisations.
-It has been arranged alphabetically so hopefully you can find what you want easily.
+Most of the information has been arranged alphabetically to help you find what you want easily but we will place the latest current news items at the top of the list .

 Video of the parent conference